 Anthology of African art: the twentieth century / edited by N'Goné Fall and Jean Loup Pivin.
 New York: D.A.P./Distributed Art Publishers; Paris: Revue Noire Editions, African Contemporary Art, 2002.
 407pp. illus. (color), bibliog. (pp. 402-404). qN7391.65.A5713 2002X AFA.
 OCLC 49942843.

 Revue noire, which has been showcasing contemporary African art since 1991, now summarizes the state-of-the-art at the end of the twentieth century.
-This weighty tome is not really an anthology, despite the title, for it is not mere a collection of previously published Revue noire articles.
+This weighty tome is not really an anthology, despite the title, for it is not merely a collection of previously published Revue noire articles.
 Many of the artists are familiar from the pages of Revue noire, but many different artists and new perspectives are also presented.
-Fifty short essays covering the entire continent (except North Africa) are offered in a roughly chronological sequence from "Territory of forms" (the classical canon) to "Migrations and Convergences" (the postmodern hybridity).
+Fifty short essays covering the entire continent--except North Africa--are offered in a roughly chronological sequence from "Territory of forms" (the classical canon) to "Migrations and Convergences" (the postmodern hybridity).
 Lavishly illustrated.
 A companion volume to Revue noire's Anthology of African and Indian Ocean photography (1999).

 Arnoldi, Mary Jo.
 "Rethinking definitions of African traditional and popular arts," African studies review (Atlanta) 30 (3): 79-83, September 1987.